Ian Feuer

-Ian Anthony Feuer (born May 20, 1971) is a former American professional soccer player who played as a goalkeeper for the US National Olympic Team as well as Luton Town and West Ham United in the English Premier League.
+Ian Anthony Feuer (born May 20, 1971) is an American former professional soccer player who played as a goalkeeper.
+He is currently a volunteer assistant coach for the USC Trojans women's soccer team.

 Born in Las Vegas, he played youth soccer in his home state and California before moving to Belgium at the age of sixteen, joining the youth team at Club Brugge.
-At age 17, he signed his first professional contract with Powerhouse FC Brugge.
+He signed a professional contract with Brugge but never made a first-team appearance, spending part of the 1992–93 season on loan with Molenbeek where he made his senior debut and his performances saw him win his first and only cap for the United States in a friendly against Morocco.

 He returned to the U.S. in 1993 to join American Professional Soccer League side Los Angeles Salsa where he was named rookie goalkeeper of the season.
-In 1994, he joined English Premier League side West Ham United.
-He then played for Luton Town FC and was traded permanently for a fee of £580,000 to complete the deal, and he played in 90 consecutive league matches for the club before his run was ended by a shoulder injury.
+In 1994, he joined English Premier League side West Ham United where he spent two years as a reserve goalkeeper, spending time on loan at Peterborough United and Luton Town.
+Luton later made the transfer permanent, paying £580,000 to complete the deal, and he played in 90 consecutive league matches for the club before his run was ended by a shoulder injury.

-Ian later joined Major League Soccer side New England Revolution to replace the retiring Walter Zenga and later, MLS side Colorado Rapids.
-He later worked as a goalkeeping coach in the U.S., including a nine year spell at LA Galaxy, winning two MLS Cup Championships in 2012 and 2013.
+Unable to regain his place in the first-team, he instead joined Major League Soccer side New England Revolution to replace the retiring Walter Zenga.
+After one season, Zenga returned to play for the team resulting in Feuer being traded to fellow MLS side Colorado Rapids, following a brief loan spell with English non-league club Rushden & Diamonds.
+He replaced first choice Marcus Hahnemann who was sold midway through the 2000 season before returning to England with Wimbledon.
+However, he made just four league appearances during two years at the club and retired in 2002 after brief spells with Tranmere Rovers and Wolverhampton Wanderers.
+He later worked as a goalkeeping coach in the U.S., including a six year spell at LA Galaxy.